BradNichol/personal-blog/content/blog/why-software-development-why-now.md

 Hours could go by while I was trying to understand a piece of code, and once I figured it out, it felt amazing!

-I often looked into pursing a career in software/web in my early-to-mid twenties, but I held myself back from limiting beliefs.
+I often looked into pursuing a career in software/web in my early-to-mid twenties, but I held myself back from limiting beliefs.
 These beliefs included the requirement of a degree in development or that I needed to be great at mathematics.

 A few more years went by and I was steadily growing my career in digital marketing, along with my income when the thought of changing careers became more distant thinking.
 This was even more so after proposing and buying a house.
 I probably wouldn’t be married now if I’d spent all of my time re-training back then, and I wasn’t in the position to potentially move careers and take a pay cut.